leafo/lapis-systemd/README.md

 The `env` option allows you specify the environment variables for the service.
 The value of `env` can either be a string, a table, or a boolean.

+By default systemd service files have a minimal `PATH` and no other environment variables set.
+Any environment variables that are needed by your application should be assigned in the service file.

 If `env` is not set, it will default to copying the environment variables `"PATH", "LUA_PATH", "LUA_CPATH"`.
 To avoid this default behavior set `env` to false to skip setting environment variables in the service file, or manually specify the value:

 If `env` is a table, it can contain two types of entries, each representing how to set the environment variable:

 - Array entries: These are treated as names of environment variables that should be copied from the current shell environment.